 #womenwe&earthlove 3rd Edition

 Only a few women who we know have the chance to be a leader, commit to social and environmental causes plus have a background in tech.
-This month edition we would like to introduce you to one of them, our good friend Lely a former coordinator of Mataram Earth Hour.
+In this month’s edition, we would like to introduce you to one of them, our good friend Lely a former coordinator of Mataram Earth Hour.

-We met her in person when we invited Mataram Earth Hour to our first eco-festival in 2017 after that continuously meet each other as well as collaborate in supporting each platform.
+We met her in person when we invited Mataram Earth Hour to our first eco-festival in 2017 after that continuously met each other as well as collaborated in supporting each platform.
 We know her as an enthusiastic and hard-working woman leader with a positive vibe, and so do her team members, it is always a pleasure to work and talk with her.

 Here is her story that we captured during our #interviewfromhome :